JasonJKi/ScalpPlot/README.md

 - Lightweight.

 ### Motivation
-HeadPlot has been deconstructed from the popular topoplot.m from EEGLab by Schwartz Lab at UCSD.
+ScalpPlot has been deconstructed from the popular topoplot.m from EEGLab by Schwartz Lab at UCSD.
 The original code has been cleaned up and refactored for readability and organization.
-Headplot aims to be user friendly, easy-to-use plot tool for both researchers and developers.
+ScalpPlot aims to be user friendly, easy-to-use plot tool for both researchers and developers.
 All unnecessary depedenecis have been removed from the original topoplot.m for easy transportability.

 # Getting Started